-Reiner Wehle was born in 1954 in Kiel, Germany.
-He studied the clarinet with Hans Deinzer in Hanover and Guy Deplus in Paris.
+Reiner Wehle, born in 1954 in Kiel, Germany, studied the clarinet with Hans Deinzer in Hannover and Guy Deplus in Paris.

 In the course of his career, he has been awarded numerous international prizes, for example at competitions in Prague, Colmar, Martigny, Toulon and at theARD Competition in Munich.
 In 1979 he was winner of the Firster prix au Prize at the “Deutscher Musikwettbewerb" in Bonn.

 Reiner Wehle has held engagements in various prestigious orchestras including the Munich Philharmonic Orchestra (with Sergio Celibidache) and the North German Radio Symphony Orchestra at Hannover.
 He is a member of the “Lucerne Festival Orchestra”, playing under the direction of Claudio Abbado.
 As a soloist, he has performed with many orchestras in a host of different countries (e.g. the Munich Philharmonic Orchestra, the Deutsches Symphonieorchester Berlin, the Radio Philharmonic Orchestra Hannover, and the Tivoli Orchestra of Copenhagen, amongst others).

 Outre une carrière de soliste, il se passionne pour la musique de chambre et se produit dans le monde entier avec le Trio de Clarone, l’Ensemble Sabine Meyer, l’Ensemble Kontraste ainsi que dans le Trio Intégral.